 Stonehenge Was Built in Three Phases

 Stonehenge was not built in one whack.
-It was expanded and updated by three different populations spanning 1,000 years.
+Amazingly, it was expanded and updated by three different populations spanning 1,000 years.

 That's not unlike modern-day architects slapping a shopping mall on the side of a medieval castle and no-one thinks to point out it's a desecration of history.

-Regardless, the main conclusion we can draw from such a prolonged construction is that nobody at the start of the project was still alive to complain at the end.
+Regardless, the main conclusion you can draw from such a prolonged construction is that nobody at the start of the project was still alive to complain about delays at the end.

 Phase I: 3000 BCE

 Work at Stonehenge started around 3000 BCE.
-That makes it older than the Egyptian pyramids, and even your dad.
+That makes it older than the Egyptian pyramids.